Khwaja Alimullah: Early life

-Hafizullah raised Alimullah, following the early death of Ahsanulla (his brother and Alimullah's father) in 1795, and groomed him as an estate manager.
+Hafizullah raised Alimullah, following the early death of Ahsanullah (his elder brother and Alimullah's father) in 1795, and groomed him as an estate manager.

 Alimullah took major responsibilities in Hafizullah's business.
 The enterprising Alimullah acquired extensive land in and around Dhaka, as well as in Barisal District, Khulna District, Dhaka, Mymensingh and Tripura.
-He operated a moneylending business and was the founder and one of the major shareholder and director of The Dacca Bank (1846).The bank is notable for being the twenty ninth oldest bank in India.The bank is also notable for being the very first private bank started in the present day country of Bangladesh..The bank was acquired by the Bank of Calcutta.
-The last few branches of the bank were shut in 1877 and were gradually replace by the branches of the Bank of Calcutta.
+He operated a moneylending business and was a founder of The Dacca Bank (1846), the first European-style bank in Dhaka.
+The bank is also notable for being the very first private bank started in the present day country of Bangladesh.
+He became one of the major shareholders and a director of the bank.
+The bank was acquired by the Bank of Calcutta.
+The last few branches of the bank were shut in 1877 and were gradually replaced by the branches of the Bank of Calcutta.

 During this time, zamindari estates of defaulting proprietors were on sale everywhere in Bengal under the operation of Permanent Settlement.
 Hafizullah purchased estates and indigo factories in Barisal.
 Those purchases included Atia pargana in the then Mymensingh district (now in the Tangail district) and Aila Phuljhuri in the Bakarganj Sundarbans.

 After Hafizullah's death, his estate descended on Alimullah, his sole heir.
 His acquisitions were added to those of his uncle, making the united zamindari one of the province's largest.